TedHusted/awake/awake.md/awake.md

 Idisi: Is that the Omnibot again?

 Unit: Yes.
-Our battle plan was to herd everyone into their rooms until the oxygen and heat ran out.
+Our battle plan was to keep everyone into their rooms until the oxygen and heat ran out.
 If disabling the power fails, the contingency is sabotage the geothermal intake system.

+Idisi: Then why are you attacking now?
+A few hours from now, most people will be in their quarters for the night.

+Alpha: Yes, that was the plan.
+We thought it would be the middle of the sleep cycle for you.

-Selene: How do we know that we can trust you?
+Selene: We keep the colony on Othala time.
+Maybe that was it.
+But the bots are here now.
+How do we know that we can trust you?

-Unit: I did not need to come with you in the first place.
+Alpha: I did not need to come with you in the first place.
 I could have stayed quiet and let you leave me in the truck.
 I also could have stayed quiet after the crash.
 But I need your help to overturn the Mek majority.

  Perses: Or you are a spy, biding your time to betray us.

  Selene: Meks?

-Unit: Yes.
+Alpha: Yes.
 The Vanir call us Omnibots.
 Our own name for ourselves is Meks.

 Idisi: Oceanus is en route to Geothermal intake 7.
 Selene, take three rangers and join him.
 Leave the other two here to guard the bot, while I debrief it.

 Selene: Perses, you and Eos guard the Omnibot.
 The rest with me.

-*** (6)

-…

 ***

-Regrouping from the skirmish, Oceanus reaches out for guidance.
+Regrouping from the skirmish, Oceanus reaches out to his team.

-Oceanus: Idisi, where is our most likely vulnerability for sabotage?

-His head hums as the neural implant syncs with the colony’s restored network.
-The secondary power is holding — for now.
+Oceanus: Sit Rep for Oceanus and Phoebe.
+Primary power is disabled.
+The secondary power is holding for now.
 Life support is stable.
-The Omnibots had lost their biggest advantage.
-But they would not stop.
-They would pivot.
+The hostiles have lost an advantage.
+But they will not stop.
+They will pivot. — Idisi, where is our most likely vulnerability for sabotage?

  Phoebe sprints beside Oceanus.
 Emergency lights cast their shadows on metallic walls.

 Pallas: Sit Rep for Charlie Squad.
-Omnibots are moving.
+Hostiles are moving.
 They hit Intake 3.
 We held them off.
 Maintaining our position.
 Awaiting further orders.

 Idisi: Pallas, stand by.
 Oceanus, proceed to Geothermal Intake 7 in the lower quadrant.